troperville

 This versatility and ability to work with any shot made the dress immensely popular with Hollywood costume designers, which spread the dress's popularity around the world.

-Despite how it seems, this isn't really the opposite of a Pimped-Out Dress (and may rarely even overlap with Happy Holidays Dress).
+Despite how it seems, this isn't really the opposite of a Pimped-Out Dress (and may rarely even overlap with each Happy Holidays Dress).
 It's just the pimping out is rare, to a lesser degree, and still done in a way that makes the dress last.

-Contrast Fashion Dissonance, I Was Quite A Fashion Victim.
+Contrast Fashion Dissonance, I Was Quite a Fashion Victim.

 Examples: